10 Operations and Analytics

 ecdf_quant <- tibble::tibble(ecdf_50 = cdf_out,

 About 78 percent of the observations are less than 50 seconds.
-Therefore, plotting this function to visualize what we just did is simple.
+It is simple to plot this function to visualize what we just did.

 #-----------------------------------------------------------------